-Leech River Tunnel will be the point of diversion for future inter-basin transfers from Leech water supply area (LWSA) to the Sooke Reservoir basin, the Tunnel (site 6) is the effective outlet of the LWSA where runoff from each nested catchment is integrated.
+Figure 8: Synoptic sampling results of dissolved organic carbon concentrations (DOC) )and what about the other plots? from 12 sites (arranged left to right from upstream to downstream).
+Samples were collected from Oct 2018 to Feb 2020.
+Symbol type indicates samples were collected by siphon samplers on Vertical Racks (triangle) or synoptic Grab sample (circle), outliers are indicated with an ‘x’.

-From a headwaters perspective, Weeks and ChrisCrk (sites 1 & 2) are integrated at LeechHead (site 3), which is just below the headwaters’ confluence.
-And Jarvis and Lazar creeks are ultimately integrated at CraggCrk site; however, there was a greater distance between CraggCrk and its headwaters’ sampling sites compared to LeechHead and its headwaters’ locations (see Figure 2).
-Within these nested catchments, sampling methods were evaluated through three comparison sets to assess whether a Rack sampler combined with Grab sampling downstream of a confluence captured the same range in DOC concentrations as synoptic Grab sampling alone at upstream sites (Figure 9).
-Synoptic Grab samples from the headwater sites of Weeks and ChrisCrk were compared to Rack and Grab samples from below their confluence at LeechHead site (Figure 9, plot A).
-Similarly, Grab samples collected at the headwaters of Cragg Creek, Jarvis and Lazar creeks, were compared to all samples at the CraggCrk monitoring site (Figure 9, plot B).
-Higher order rivers were also examined in a similar way, comparing Rack and Grab samples at the Tunnel to Grab samples collected upstream at LeechHead, CraggCrk and WestLeech sites (Figure 9, plot C).
+The Leech River Tunnel is the effective outlet of the LWSA, where runoff from each nested catchment is integrated.
+Similarly, from a headwater’s perspective, runoff from Weeks and Chris crk sub-basins is integrated at the Leech-Head site, and Jarvis and Lazar creek sub-basins are ultimately integrated at the Cragg crk site.
+There was a greater distance between the Cragg crk site and its headwaters’ sampling sites compared to Leech-Head and its headwaters’ locations (see Figure 2).
+Within these nested catchments, sampling methods were evaluated to assess whether a Rack sampler combined with Grab sampling downstream of a confluence captured the same range in DOC as synoptic Grab sampling at upstream sites.
+Synoptic Grab samples from the headwater sites of Weeks and Chris crk were compared to Rack and Grab samples from below their confluence at Leech-Head (Figure 9, plot A).
+Similarly, Grab samples collected at the headwaters of Cragg crk, Jarvis and Lazar, were compared to all samples at the Cragg crk monitoring site (Figure 9, plot B).
+Higher order rivers were also examined in a similar way, comparing Rack and Grab samples at the Leech Tunnel to Grab samples collected upstream at Leech-Head, Cragg crk and West Leech sites (Figure 9, plot C).